ZoabKapoor/project-ideas/free-1.md

 ### Why you?
 _What excites you about this idea?
 How did you come up with it?_

-The Portal is possibly the most hated piece of software among Mudders.
+The portal is possibly the most hated piece of software among Mudders.
 Coming up with a better alternative would make a lot of people (including myself) a lot happier.
 One of my priorities in this final project is building something that would actually make people's lives better, and I think that building this system would make Mudders a lot less stressed about registration.

 ### Domain
 _Describe the project's domain in five words._

-Like the Portal, but better.
+Like the portal, but better.

 ### Interface (syntax)
 _How might the user interact with the language?
 What does programming look